Princess Elisabeth of Hesse and by Rhine (1895–1903): Funeral and legacy

 Elisabeth’s body was placed in a silver casket, a gift from Nicholas II, for the journey back to Darmstadt.
 Her father arranged a white funeral, with white instead of black for the funeral trappings, white flowers, and white horses for the procession.
-The Hessian people came out by the thousands to view the funeral procession and "sobbed in unison so that I could hear it", Ernst wrote.
+The Hessian people came out by the thousands to view the funeral procession and "sobbed in unison so that I could hear it", Ernest wrote.

 A cousin, Kaiser Wilhelm II, expressed shock at the child’s death in a letter to Tsar Nicholas II on the day after.
 "How joyous and merry she was that day at Wolfsgarten, when I was there, so full of life and fun and health ...
 What a terrible heartrending blow for poor Ernie, who doted and adored that little enchantress!"

 Elisabeth was buried in the Rosenhöhe with other members of the Hessian grand ducal family.
 A marble angel was later installed to watch over her grave.
-In a final gesture to Princess Elisabeth and Grand Duke Ernst, Victoria Melita placed her badge of the Order of Hesse, granted to her upon her marriage, into Elisabeth’s coffin.
-Ernst was still devastated by the memory of his daughter’s death thirty years later.
+In a final gesture to Princess Elisabeth and Grand Duke Ernest, Victoria Melita placed her badge of the Order of Hesse, granted to her upon her marriage, into Elisabeth’s coffin.
+Ernest was still devastated by the memory of his daughter’s death thirty years later.
 "My little Elisabeth", he wrote in his memoirs, "was the sunshine of my life."